o-o-overflow/dc2020f-casinooo-life-blackjack/README.md

 ![alt text](https://github.com/o-o-overflow/dc2020f-casinooo-life-blackjack/blob/master/network-input.png?raw=true)

-The bgolly-controller is responsible for writing out a READACTED version of the pattern, which is shared with the other teams.
-This READACTED version retains everything but the portion of the pattern denoted by the  LifeLock area.
+The bgolly-controller is responsible for writing out a REDACTED version of the pattern, which is shared with the other teams.
+This REDACTED version retains everything but the portion of the pattern denoted by the  LifeLock area.

 ###Communication Protocol